payjoin/payjoin.org/README.md

 2. Sign and broadcast the payjoin transaction response
 3. Enjoy privacy and know you helped the whole network

 Make sure your front end accepts bip21 payjoin uris.
-There is a huge number of reasons they improve your users' experience anyhow.
+There are a huge number of reasons they improve your users' experience anyhow.

 <a href="https://docs.rs/payjoin/latest/payjoin/sender/index.html" target="_blank"><button name="send">Read the SDK docs ▶</button></a>